Twins vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in four of their past 10 games and have won two of those contests.
+- The Twins have played as the favorite in five of their past 10 games and won three of those contests.

-- In their last 10 games with a total, the Twins and their opponents have combined to hit the over five times.
+- In their last 10 games with a total, the Twins and their opponents have failed to hit the over six times.

 - In their last game with a spread, the Twins failed to cover.